pancsta/asyncmachine-go/README.md

 mach.Is1("Foo") // false
 ```

-**Complicated** - wait on a multi state (event) and a sync state (Ready) with
+**Complicated** - wait on a multi state (event) and Ready state with a 1s
-1s timeout, and mutate with typed args, on top of a state context.
+timeout, then mutate with typed args, on top of a state context.

 ```go
 // state ctx is an expiration ctx